hertzmann/hertzmann.github.io/_posts/2022-3-17-photography-is-not-objective.md

 # But Aren't Photographs Special?
 Is anything true?

-Photographs still feel different from paintings.
-They seem objective and real in a way that most paintings don't.
+Photographs _seem_ objective and real in a way that most paintings don't.
 In some ways, they are.
 Cameras do measure light, and display it in a way that can be made repeatably and described objectively, e.g., via light sensitivity plots and color response curves.
 They replicate much of our experience of the real world, and "look real" in many ways.
 They are surely better for many tasks.
+If you want to know the precise shape of building, you should look at a photo and not one of my paintings.
+It is much easier and faster to make photographs that accurately measure aspects of the world.

-Nonetheless, the way the results are displayed are still the result of subjective choices, not objective truth.
+Nonetheless, the way iamges are displayed are still the result of subjective choices, not objective truth.
 The difference is when these choices are made.
 In a photograph, many of the compositional choices were made by camera manufacturers.
 If you pick up a camera and shoot, then nearly all of the representational choices come from rules set up by the manufacturer.
 If you adjust camera settings (zoom, exposure, lenses, etc.) then you gain more control, within the array of options designed by the manufacturer.

 Photographs can be very deceptive, e.g., misleading uses of [forced perspective](https://en.wikipedia.org/wiki/Forced_perspective).
 These topics come up a lot in discussion of "fake news" and digital forgeries.